Best (and Worst) Apps for Caregivers

-Today practically everyone uses a smartphone or tablet.
-To support our fast paced lives, Americans are downloading mobile apps to help us track everything from our personal spending and productivity to our diet, exercise and mood.
-More than 44 million health-related apps were downloaded in 2012, so it should come as no surprise that apps for caregivers are a fast growing market.
-More than 50 million Americans care for an aging or disabled loved one a year according to a study by National Alliance for Caregiving and Evercare.
+Today, practically everyone uses a smartphone or tablet.
+To support our fast paced lives, we download mobile apps to help us track everything from our personal spending and productivity to our diet, exercise and mood.

 We asked caregiver author, Ann Napoletan, to review some caregiver apps to help families determine which ones might be right for them.
-Ann is uniquely qualified to judge the merits of these apps.
-She writes terrifically for the Caregivers.com blog and cared for her late mother who had Alzheimer’s disease for nearly a decade.
+Napoletan is uniquely qualified to judge the merits of these apps, as a writer for the Caregivers.com blog who cared for her late mother with Alzheimer’s disease for nearly a decade.

-Balance: For Alzheimer’s Caregivers is a versatile app geared specifically caring for a loved one with Alzheimer’s disease.
+Balance: For Alzheimer’s Caregivers is a versatile app geared specifically to those caring for a loved one with Alzheimer’s disease.

 - Alzheimer’s disease reference and information

 - Advanced medication management features, such as refill date, start date and dosage